flathub/io.github.ungoogled_software.ungoogled_chromium/README.md

 being a symlink to `/etc/chromium-browser`.
 Note that `<version>` must match the extension point version.

-Also important to note that in the example above one would not be able to symlink the actual policy file directly, as otherwise flatpak would not be able to resolve the symlink when bind mounting the extension point.
+Also, important to note that in the example above one would not be able to symlink the actual policy file directly, as otherwise flatpak would not be able to resolve the symlink when bind mounting the extension point.

-### How do I install Widevine CDM?
+### How do I install WideVine CDM?

 1. Download and execute [widevine-install.sh](widevine-install.sh)
-2. Restart the browser
+2. Restart Ungoogled Chromium **twice** for the changes to take effect.

 ### Miscellaneous Issues

 For other problems please check https://ungoogled-software.github.io/ungoogled-chromium-wiki/faq before creating an issue in this repository.
-However keep in mind the following while reading any document about Ungoogled Chromium:
+However, keep in mind the following while reading any document about Ungoogled Chromium:

-* `~/.config/chromium` -> `~/.var/app/io.github.ungoogled_software.ungoogled_chromium/config/chromium`
+* `~/.config/chromium` → `~/.var/app/io.github.ungoogled_software.ungoogled_chromium/config/chromium`

 `~/.config/chromium` is not accessible to Ungoogled Chromium and the above path should be used instead.